goodlyrottenapple/lamYcalc/docs/02_comparison/02_comparison-agda.md

 The formalization of the terms and reduction rules of the $\lambda$-Y calculus presented here is a locally nameless presentation due to @aydemir08.
 The basic definitions of $\lambda$-terms and $\beta$-reduction were borrowed from an implementation of the $\lambda$-calculus with the associated Church Rosser proof in Agda, by @shing-cheng.

-The proofs of confluence/Church Rosser were formalized using the paper by @pollack95, which describes a coarser proof of Church Rosser than the one formalized by @shing-cheng.
-This proof uses the notion of a maximal parallel reduction, introduced by @takahashi95 to simplify the inductive proof of confluence.

 One of the most obvious differences between Agda and Isabelle is the treatment of functions and proofs in both languages.
 Whilst in Isabelle, there is always a clear syntactic distinction between programs and proofs, Agda's richer dependent-type system allows constructing proofs as programs.
 This distinction is especially apparent in inductive proofs, which have a completely distinct syntax in Isabelle.
 As proofs are not objects which can be directly manipulated in Isabelle, to modify the proof goal, user commands such as `apply rule` or `by auto` are used:

 ```{.isabelle}